Blood estrogen levels and breast cancer risk

 Menopausal hormone therapy

 The studies below excluded women taking menopausal hormone therapy (MHT) at the time of blood collection.
 MHT is FDA-approved for the short-term relief of menopausal symptoms.
-MHT is also called postmenopausal hormone therapy and hormone replacement therapy (HRT).
+MHT is also called postmenopausal hormone therapy or hormone replacement therapy (HRT).

 Breast cancer risk before menopause